Where to Eat and Drink in Oaxaca, According to People Who Are Obsessed With Eating and Drinking in Oaxaca

 It is a cool, crisp autumn's eve.
 Midnight is approaching and the streets are popping — literally, as fireworks careen overhead.
 The streets are a dense melee of frolicking faces, most of them obscured in carefully painted calaveras.
 Live brass music echoes through the air.
 This is Día De Los Muertos in the city of Oaxaca.
 There is perhaps no place in the world that observes the holiday with such widespread fervor.
 But you needn't arrive during the first two days of November to settle into a sense of celebration here.

-"Every time I'm there, I must stop into Bar La Giralda for my favorite michelada on the planet,” says author Javier Cabral, who recently co-wrote "Oaxaca: Home Cooking From The Heart Of Mexico."
+"Every time I'm there, I must stop into Bar La Giralda for my favorite michelada on the planet," said author Javier Cabral, who co-wrote "Oaxaca: Home Cooking From The Heart Of Mexico."
 "They use pasilla chiles in the base.
-The more you drink the more botanas [snacks] arrive."
+The more you drink, the more botanas [snacks] arrive."

-"Street food and small hole-in-the-wall cantinas are among some of my favorite bites in Oaxaca,” says Elliott Coon, who moved to the city ten years ago to co-found Gem & Bolt — a popular mezcal, distilled with damiana.
+"Street food and small hole-in-the-wall cantinas are among some of my favorite bites in Oaxaca," said Elliott Coon, who moved to the city 10 years ago to co-found Gem & Bolt — a popular mezcal, distilled with damiana.
 "These are the authentic spots where you really feel the true texture, flavor, and color of what is Oaxaca."
-When she's craving a more formal affair, Coon hits up dependable classics including La Teca, where mole and tamales reign supreme; Itanoni — a tortilleria and antojeria that chef Alice Waters once called her favorite restaurant in the city; and Los Danzantes, an artsy space featuring rustic fare and extensive pours of mezcal.
-At Criollo she enjoys tasting menus that are equal parts pre-Hispanic cuisine and modern fusion.
+When she's craving a more formal affair, Coon hits up dependable classics including La Teca, where mole and tamales reign supreme; Itanoni, a tortilleria and antojeria that chef Alice Waters once called her favorite restaurant in the city; and Los Danzantes, an artsy space featuring rustic fare and extensive pours of mezcal.
+Finally, at Criollo she enjoys tasting menus that are equal parts pre-Hispanic cuisine and modern fusion.

-Of course, to find the best flavors you can always go directly to the source.
+Of course, to find the best flavors, you can always go directly to the source.
 Mercado de Abastos is Oaxaca's largest market, a colorful showcase of all the area has to offer.
 Book a tour through the bustling hub with noted guide — and Instagram celebrity — Omar Alonso (@Oaxacking).
-"This is where locals go to buy everything," he explains.
-“During holidays it's particularly packed as we gather the ingredients we'll need to offer to our guests that come during the festivities."
+"This is where locals go to buy everything," he explained.
+"During holidays, it's particularly packed as we gather the ingredients we'll need to offer to our guests that come during the festivities."

-Arrive during Día De Los Muertes and Alonso will take you to the marigold fields at Zimatlan de Alvarez, to buy the celebratory flower from the locals who grow it.
-"People wait the whole year for this occasion to dress up and dance on the streets at night," he explains of the ritual.
+Arrive during Día de los Muertes and Alonso will take you to the marigold fields at Zimatlan de Alvarez, to buy the celebratory flower from the locals who grow it.
+"People wait the whole year for this occasion to dress up and dance on the streets at night," he said of the ritual.

 Coon commemorates the holiday with an annual soiree at her home in centro (downtown).
-The ticketed, invite only event culminates in a comparsa (parade) through the city and raises money for local charities.
+The ticketed, invite-only event culminates in a comparsa (parade) through the city and raises money for local charities.
 Over nine years, Gem & Bolt has contributed more than $50,000 to the community.
-"There are a number of Mexican states that also embrace Day of the Dead in incredibly rich ways," she observes, “But without question, Oaxaca is amongst the most festive and colorful."
+"There are a number of Mexican states that also embrace Day of the Dead in incredibly rich ways," she observed, "But without question, Oaxaca is amongst the most festive and colorful."

-"But the best way to experience mezcal is to get outside of the city and explore the small communities that make it,” says Alonso, who takes guests on daylong adventures into the rural palenques (farm distilleries) that have been producing the liquid in the same way for generations.
-Starting at $125 per person, he includes transportation, tastings and lunch.
-"Still, if you want to visit a distillery [on your own] I'm sure they will receive you with some mole, bread and chocolate."
+"But the best way to experience mezcal is to get outside of the city and explore the small communities that make it," said Alonso, who takes guests on daylong adventures into the rural palenques (farm distilleries) that have been producing the liquid in the same way for generations.
+He includes transportation, tastings, and lunch.
+"Still, if you want to visit a distillery [on your own] I'm sure they will receive you with some mole, bread, and chocolate."

-When you venture back to town, book your stay at the recently launched Hotel Sin Nombre — a boutiquey bohemian lair that eschews in-room WiFi to foster a communal vibe built around a two-story central atrium.
+When you venture back to town, book your stay at the recently launched Hotel Sin Nombre — a boutiquey bohemian lair that eschews in-room Wi-Fi to foster a communal vibe built around a two-story central atrium.
 For more traditional luxury — and amenities — you'll want to lay your head at the Quinta Real.
 Alternately, if you're after an outside-the-city stay — in the heart of a mezcal distillery no less — reserve well in advance at Casa Silencio, the brand-new, six-room hotel from Mezcal El Silencio.

-Wherever you stay and whatever experiences await, this city extends a warm welcome, year round.
-"There is always a reason to go to Oaxaca,” maintains Vasquez.
+Wherever you stay and whatever experiences await, this city extends a warm welcome, year-round.
+"There is always a reason to go to Oaxaca," maintained Vasquez.
 "If there isn't, we come up with one."